microsoft/Win2D-Samples/README.md

 - **Simple Sample** is, yup, you guessed it!
 Pretty much the simplest possible app that uses Win2D - it's our version of the venerable "hello world".

+- **[Win2D-MazeGame](https://github.com/microsoft/Win2DMazeGame)** (in a separate repository)
+  is the skeleton of a classic maze chase game for Windows 10, written in C# and using Win2D.

 These samples reference the NuGet package [Win2D.uwp](http://www.nuget.org/packages/Win2D.uwp), which will be automatically downloaded when you build the sample, so there is no need to separately install Win2D itself.
 Win2D [source code](http://github.com/Microsoft/Win2D)